ComposableFi/composable/rfcs/0009-asset-registry-existential-deposit-workflow.md

   Given some token ID, `currency_id`

   1. Query Currency Factory for the ED of `currency_id`
+		a.
+Given the ED of a token, convert that into the native asset with either the ratio from Asset Registry or hard-coded, per-token, math.

   2. If not found in 1, attempt to match `currency_id` to our hard-coded ED values

-  3. If not found in 1 or 2, return the maximum value of the `Balance` type so that unknown assets balances are not tracked
+  3. If not found in 1 or 2, return the maximum value of the `Balance` type so that unknown assets balances are not tracked as ED would be an impossible amount to have in an account.

 The following implementation accomplishes this: